hightechu/hightechu-discord-bot/GETTING_STARTED.md

 - !beep: A command that responds to the user and adds an emoji to their message.
 - !chart [YYYY-MM-DD]: A command that responds to the user and uses an external API and Discord Embed.
 - !hightechu: A command that responds to the user and uses Discord Embed.
+- !reminder: A command that reminds the user of their reminder every x minutes.
 - !help: A command to list all commands.
 - !reload: A command that reloads a command during local development.
+- !r: A command that reloads all commands during local development.
 - !add-element [element]: A command that responds to the user and adds the element to Firebase.
 - !view-elements: A command that responds to the user with all their Firebase elements.